PixelExperience/official_devices/README.md

 ### 2. OTA and Hosting

 Our OTA system is automatic, you should not worry about updating some script.
-The builds are hosted on our own host server.
+The builds are hosted on our own server.
 You must build the official releases on our CI, no builds outside of it can be released as official.
-After the build tested, you can released.
+After the build tested, you can release.

-**Note:** New builds can take up to 30 minutes to appear on the site and in the OTA application.

 ### 3. JSON params